matheushf/clean-hexagonal-front/README.md

-# clean-hexagonal-front
+# Clean Hexagonal Frontend
+(this is a work in progress)

-A study with Clean and Hexagonal architecture on Frontend
+A example of using Clean Architecture on the Frontend

 ## todo